 The only office of state which I ever held

 was that of senator.
 The tribe Antiochis, which is my tribe, had

-the presidency at the trial of the generals who had
+the trial of the generals who had

 not taken up the bodies of the dead after the battle of Arginusae.